preciofishbone/OmniaDocs/document-management/author/review-workflow/index.rst

 .. image:: workflow-history-new.png

-Click the link for a workflow to see the details, for example:
+Click the workflow to see the details, for example:

 .. image:: workflow-history-details-new.png